n1vux/articles/MAP/SciFi/index.md

 [Isaac Asimov PhD](https://en.wikipedia.org/wiki/Isaac_Asimov), then still *somewhat* working his nominal day-job at Boston University Med School (Professor of Bio-Chemistry), attended Mike's presentation of his senior thesis on the literary yet science-fictional works of Theodore Sturgeon to the [MIT Science Fiction Society](mitsfs.mit.edu) aka MIT-SFS.
 Dr A was a frequent visitor at the only SciFi club in town.
 (This was before NESFA.org was formed by MIT-SFS alums who'd been told by the Administration that they could no longer run an undergraduate club since they were no longer undergraduates, and likewise before Dr A moved back to NYC between marriages.)

-At one point in MAP's presentation of the question of literary merit in Sturgeon et al, Asimov interupted:  “A literary word has never passed my typewriter”.
+At one point in MAP's presentation of the question of literary merit in Sturgeon *et al.*, Asimov interrupted:  “A literary word has never passed my typewriter”.

 Without missing a eat, Mike replied, “As the resident expert, I concur”, thus putting Asimov in his place, something few ever accomplished, let alone agreeably.